The Economics of p(doom): Scenarios of Existential Risk and Economic Growth in the Age of Transformative AI: Modeling Existential Risk and Economic Growth

-This specification, valid for $C(t)\geq 1$, implies that exponential growth in consumption will translate into arithmetic, rather than exponential increases in the extinction hazard rate.
+The former specification, valid for $C(t)\geq 1$, implies that exponential growth in consumption will translate into arithmetic, rather than exponential (i.e., much smaller) increases in the extinction hazard rate.
+However, because this function remains unbounded, it still strongly penalizes aggregate consumption growth in a TAI-operated economy.
+By contrast, for the latter function (which is also well defined for $C(t)\geq 1$) the impact of consumption on the extinction hazard is bounded.

 There are at least three categories of mounting side effects of growth.
 First, risks of an event triggering a catastrophe, such as a global nuclear war or the unleashing of a lethal bioweapon.
-Second, mounting accumulation of threats to human bodies, such as greenhouse gases aggravating climate change, toxic pollutants in the air and water, etc. Third, mounting accumulation of threats to human minds, such as loss of agency and purpose in an automated world, loss of social ties and belonging, physical or mental suffering from living in a dystopian world under TAI rule, etc. In this scenario, existential risk may not only occur via extinction but also via permanent incapacitation of humanity.\footnote{This is akin of zoo animals like in Tegmark's ``zookeeper'' scenario \citep{Tegmark2017}.}
+Second, mounting accumulation of threats to human bodies, such as greenhouse gases aggravating climate change, toxic pollutants in the air and water, etc. Third, mounting accumulation of threats to human minds, such as loss of agency and purpose in an automated world, loss of social ties and belonging, physical or mental suffering from living in a dystopian world under TAI rule, etc. In this scenario, existential risk may not only occur via extinction but also via gradual disempowerment \citep{KulveitEtal2025} and permanent incapacitation of humanity.
+In the terms of \cite{Kasirzadeh2025}, while failure modes \#1-\#3 represented \emph{decisive} existential risk, the current failure mode represents \emph{accumulative} existential risk.